 Scout leaders have all encountered picky eaters, because the menu is different from home and the food is cooked in unfamiliar ways.
-Food aversions typically work themselves out because most kids will not willingly starve themselves.
-When a Scout has a sensory disorder some sensations can be unpleasantly intense.
+Picky eating typically works itself out because most kids will not willingly starve themselves.
+But when a Scout has a sensory disorder, some sensations can be unpleasantly intense.
 Some Scouts with autism fall into this group.
 Eating is a complex sensory experience because food has taste, smell, texture, and appearance and some Scouts refuse to eat many types of foods no matter how much they are encouraged or reasoned with.
-Parents in these situations tend to be shy about asking for accommodations for their child or may not recognize it as a special need because they adapted gradually over the years at home.
+Parents in these situations tend to be shy about asking for accommodations for their child or may not recognize it as a special need because they adapted to it gradually over the years at home.

-Food aversions become a health and safety issue when there are not enough calories in the food that the Scout eats to sustain the Scout through the activity.
+This isn't the same as an allergy, where careful cross-contamination protection is needed.
+Instead, food aversions become a health and safety issue when there are not enough calories in the food that the Scout eats to sustain the Scout through the activity.
 At the same time, we need to preserve the dignity of the Scout and minimize the attention that a food aversion draws.
 Like an allergy, there are some foods that are in effect "no-go" and ultimately, you must find enough compatible food for the outing.
 Have a discreet and candid conversation with the family to learn what foods work well at home and what foods are simply no-go.
 For short-term outings and summer camp, it may be enough to allow the Scout to bring some familiar snacks from home to supplement the regular menu items.